-As the foraging areas, migration paths and game trails for wildlife are reduced and human contact increases, normally submissive species such as bears, cougars and wolves can begin to become habituated to human activities.
+As the foraging areas, migration paths and game trails for wildlife are overlain with human development and contact increases, normally submissive species such as bears, cougars and wolves can begin to become habituated to human activities.
 They may become accustomed to odours and noises and less afraid of cars, bicyclists and runners.